mork-optimization/mork/docs/examples/stepbysteptspexample.md

 shell: true
 ````

+Now, it's the moment when you wait a few hours until it ends.
+The time it takes to find the best configuration depends
+on the number of instances specified, as well as it sizes and the number of experiments that will be carried out.

 ### Did you use irace?.

 Please, do not forget to cite the original paper where Manuel López-Ibañez _et al._ published it:
 _López-Ibáñez, M., Dubois-Lacoste, J., Cáceres, L. P., Birattari, M., & Stützle, T. (2016).
 The irace package: Iterated
 racing for automatic algorithm configuration.
 Operations Research Perspectives, 3, 43-58._

 ## 6. Testing in MorK